Graduate English Association

 In this course, we will begin to explore that weedy land of -isms generally referred to as "Theory."
-We will consider some of the major intellectual developments of the last 150 years that have played a crucial part in our understanding of, and appreciation for literary and cultural texts.
-Our readings will come from the Norton Anthology of Theory and Criticism, Second Edition and will include readings on New Criticism, psychoanalysis, (post) structuralism, (post) Marxism, feminism, queer theory, gender studies, sensory/sound studies, and much more.
+We will be investigating some of the major intellectual developments of the last 150 years that have played an central part in our understanding of, and appreciation for literary and cultural texts.
+Our readings will be selected from the Norton Anthology of Theory and Criticism Second Edition and will include readings on New Criticism, psychoanalysis, (post) structuralist theory, Marxism, feminism, postmodernism, queer theory, and more.

 The poet John Dryden said of Chaucer’s Canterbury Tales, “Here is God’s plenty.”
 In the first half of the course, we will sample this plenty through extensive readings in the Tales.
 We will also read Chaucer’s Troilus and Criseyde, one of the great poems about love.
 In the second half of the course, we will study several notable works from other medieval writers: Piers Plowman (a dream vision that includes much religious and social commentary); Sir Gawain and the Green Knight (the quintessential chivalric romance); and Le Morte D’Arthur (a compendium of the stories that had accumulated around the character of Arthur by the 15th century).
 Informal responses, oral presentation, annotated bibliography of eight items, critical/research paper of 5000 words.
 Texts: Chaucer.
 The Canterbury Tales.
 Trans.
 Raffel Burton .Chaucer.
 The Riverside Chaucer.
 Ed.
 Larry Benson.
 3rd ed.
 Chaucer.
 Troilus and Criseyde.
 Trans.
 Barry Windeatt.
 Malory, Le Morte D’Arthur.
 Trans.
 Keith Baines.
 Sir Gawain and the Green Knight.
 Trans.
 Brian Stone.